hapax/hapax.github.io/assets/form.md

 and collective excitations which emerge as long-range messengers of disorder, are not simply the microscopics "zoomed out".
-They are something new, something "over and above" the spins of the lattice, or the carbon atoms of the hexagonal monolayer.
+They are something new, something "over and above" the spins of the lattice, or the carbon atoms of a hexagonal monolayer.
 <!-- often characterising phases of matter in terms of
 what are called *order parameters*, numbers which characterise the brokenness of a symmetry. -->